 - Expression Mode for evaluating single-line expressions.

-- Code Fragment Mode for evaluating short code portions introducing them in the Statements to evaluate text field.
-Supported constructs are declarations, assignments, loops and if/else.
+- Code Fragment Mode for evaluating short code portions.
+You can evaluate declarations, assignments, loops and if/else.

 While using the Expression Evaluation feature, be aware of the following:

 - A method can be invoked within the Expression Evaluation dialog only if the debugger has stopped at a breakpoint, but has not been paused.

 - Expression Evaluation can only be "single-level".
 In other words, if RubyMine stops at a breakpoint within a method called from the Expression Evaluation, you cannot use the Expression Evaluation feature again.

 - In the Frames pane, select the thread where you want an expression to be evaluated.

 Invoke the Evaluate Expression command in one of the following ways:

 - On the main menu, choose

 - On the context menu of the editor, choose